gottfriedsz/falsehoods-quantum/README.md

 21. Quantum computer promises infinite speedup for any computation.
 22. A qubit can be stored in a hard disk or USB stick like a normal bit.
 23. Eight qubits grouped together are a qubyte.

+    No, eight qubits grouped together is not called a "qubyte".
+“Qubyte” is not a standard term in quantum computing.
+For example, a system of eight qubits is often referred to as an eight-qubit quantum register or an eight-qubit quantum state.
+In classical computing, the fundamental unit is a bit and eight bits grouped together are called a “byte” and 1024 bytes are called a “kilobyte”.
+But there is no analogous to this in quantum computing.
-24. An enterprise architect will tell me, when I have to use it.
+25. An enterprise architect will tell me, when I have to use it.
-25. Business will tell me, when I have to use it.
+26. Business will tell me, when I have to use it.

-26. I have to learn strange and new programming languages before I can use quantum computers.
+27. I have to learn strange and new programming languages before I can use quantum computers.

     You can, if you want, but you don't have to.
 You can learn new languages that are specialized and developed by a certain vendor (like [Q#](https://azure.microsoft.com/en-us/resources/development-kit/quantum-computing/) by Microsoft or [Silq](https://silq.ethz.ch/) ).
 Additionally, you have the option to use languages like [OpenQASM](https://github.com/openqasm/) for describing quantum circuits.
 OpenQASM is an open-source quantum assembly language that allows you to define quantum operations and compose them into circuits.